Freediving Explained

 2. Scuba vs. Freediving

-The very basic but essential difference.
+The very basic but essential difference between scuba diving and freediving:

 Difference between scuba diving and freediving